 Many teens find that keeping busy and spending time with good friends and family helps the most.

 How can I recover from self-injury?

 Self-injury is a symptom of deeper emotional pain.
-Getting counseling or psychotherapy can help you better understand your feelings and your life situation.
+Getting counseling or psychotherapy will help you better understand your feelings and your life situation.
 A counselor or therapist can help you figure out why you hurt yourself, what situations put you at risk, and what steps you can take to learn healthier ways to deal with intense emotions.
-If you are also dealing with depression, anxiety, or other mental health issues, a therapist can address those too.
-Sometimes a healthcare provider may recommend medication as part of your overall plan for recovering from self-injury.
+A therapist can also help with depression, anxiety, and other mental health concerns.
+Sometimes a health care provider may recommend medication as part of your overall plan for recovering from self-injury.

 Making the decision to stop self-injuring is a big first step.
 Remember that learning healthier ways to handle intense feelings will take time.
 The key to recovering is to get support from people who care about you, and treatment from an experienced therapist or counselor.
 You deserve this change, so keep working on it, and remember, you are not alone in your recovery!